MikeRixWolfe/RedditModNuke/README.md

 # Reddit Mod Nuke Extension for Firefox

 This code is a version of the [Reddit Mod Nuke Extension by Dr Jimbob](https://chrome.google.com/webstore/detail/reddit-mod-nuke-extension/omndholfgmbafjdodldjlekckdneggll) on the Chrome Web Store repackaged and updated to be compatible with Firefox.

+## Installation Instructions

+Download the latest .xpi file from the [Releases](releases) page and then navigate to `about:addons` in your browser, click the gear at the top right and install the .xpi file as an add-on.